-If a vacancy or a new job is created for which union personnel might reasonably be recruited, the following shall apply:
+If a vacancy or a new job is created for which union personnel might, reasonably be recruited, the following shall apply:

-- (a) If the vacancy or new job has a duration of thirty (30) calendar days or more, the vacancy or new job including salary range, a summary of the job description, the required qualifications, the hours of work, including start and stop times and days off, the work area and the commencement date shall, before being filled, be posted for a minimum of seven (7) calendar days, in a manner which gives all employees access to such information. - (b) Notwithstanding (a) above, if a temporary absence is one of less than sixty (60) calendar days, the work of the absent employee may be performed by employees working in float pool positions, where float pools exist. - (c) Notwithstanding (a) above, if the vacancy is a temporary one of less than sixty (60) calendar days and the work is not being performed by a float employee, the position shall not be posted and instead shall be filled as follows: - (i) where practicable by qualified regular employees who have indicated in writing their desire to work in such position consistent with the requirements of Article 14.
-Should a vacancy under this article result in backfilling of more than two (2) vacancies (including the initial vacancy) the third (3rd) vacancy on may be filled by a casual unless the Employer and the Union agree otherwise in good faith.
-If the application of this paragraph requires the employer to pay overtime to the employee pursuant to Article 19, the proposed move shall not be made. - (ii) by employees registered for casual work in accordance with the casual addendum.
+- (a) If the vacancy or new Jobhas a duration of thirty (30) calendar days or more, the vacancy or new job including salary range, a summary of the job description, tho required qualifications, the hours of work, including start, and stop times and days off, the work area and the commencement date shall, before being filled, be posted for a minimum of seven (7) calendar days, in a manner which gives all employees access to such information. - (b) Notwithstanding (a) above, if R temporary absence is one of less than sixty (60) calendar days, the work of the absent employee may be performed by employees working in float pool positions, where float, pools exist. - (c) Notwithstanding (a) above, if the vacancy is a temporary one of less than sixty (60) calendar days and the work is not being performed by a float employee, the position shall not he posted and instead shall be filled as follows: - (i) where practicable by qualified regular employees who have indicated in writing their desire to work in such position consistent with the requirements of Article 14.
+Should a vacancy under this Article result in backfilling of more than one (1) vacancy (including the initial vacancy) the second (2nd) vacancy may be filled by an employee registered for casual work unless the Employer and the Union agree otherwise in good faith.
+If the application of this paragraph requires the Employer to pay overtime to the employee pursuant to Article 19, the proposed move shall not be made.

-- (iii) in cases of unanticipated or unplanned temporary absences, such temporary absence may first be filled under (e)(ii) for a period of up to seven (7) days. - (d) A part-time employee who has accepted a casual assignment which conflicts with a temporary vacancy referred to in paragraph (c)(i) above shall be considered unavailable for such temporary vacancy.
+- (ii) by employees registered for casual work in accordance with the casual addendum. - (iii) in cases of unanticipated or unplanned temporary absences, such temporary absence may first be filled under (c)(ii) for a period of up to seven (7)days. - (d) A part-time employee who has accepted a casual assignment which conflicts with a temporary vacancy referred to in paragraph (c)(i) above shall be considered upavailable for such temporary vacancy.

-A part-time employee who has accepted a temporary vacancy referred to in paragraph (e)(i) above which conflicts with a casual assignment shall be considered unavailable for such casual assignment.
+A part-time, employee who has accepted a temporary vacancy referred to in paragraph (c)(i) above which conflicts with a casual assignment shall be considered unavailable for such casual assignment.

-Where an employee declines an offer to work under (c)(i) the Employer need not offer the work again to that e m ployee under (c)(ii), if he/she is also registered for casual work.
+Where an employee declines an offer to work under (c)(i) the Employer need not offer the work again to that, employee under (c)(ii), if he/she is also registered for casual work

-- (e) Existing local agreements will be in force and effect (including termination clauses) unless changed by mutual agreement by the parties at the local level. - (f) Where the local agreement covering access to work by parttime employees (former "15.01e") does not contain a termination clause, the agreement may be terminated on giving of six (6) months' notice by either party. - (g) By mutual agreement, the parties may vary the job posting process set out in Article 16.01.
+- (e) Existing local agreements will he in force and effect (including termination clauses) unless changed by mutual agreement by the parties at the local level. - (f) Where the local agreement covering access to work by part time employees (former "15 01c") does not contain a termination clause, the agreement may be terminated on giving of six (6) months' notice by either party. - (g) By mutual agreement, the parties may vary the job posting process set out in Article 16.01

-16.02 Change to Start and Stop Times, Days Off and Department area; and the impact the change will have on the personal circumstances of such employee(s).
+16.02 Change to Start and Stop Times, Days Off and Department the existing hours of work, days off and work area; and the impact the change will have on the personal circumstances of such employee(s).